pachyderm/pachyderm/examples/joins/README.md

 # Inner and Outer Join Pipelines
 >![pach_logo](./img/pach_logo.svg) The outer join functionality is available in version **1.12 and higher**.
 - Our first example will walk you through a typical inner join case.
 In a similar way to SQL, "inner-join" pipelines **only** run your code on the files, in your joined repositories, that match a specific naming pattern  (i.e., ***match your glob pattern/capture groups***).
 In Pachyderm's terms, inner joins will only create a datum (see Key concepts below) if there is a match in all join repos.
 - Our second example will showcase 3 variations of "outer-join" pipelines and outline how they differ from the first.
-In short and Pachyderm's terms, outer joins specify that the input repo with `"outer_join": true` set will still see a datum even if it does not have a match.
+In short, outer joins specify that the input repo with `"outer_join": true` set will still see a datum even if it does not have a match.

 >![pach_logo](./img/pach_logo.svg) Remember, in Pachyderm, the join operates at the file-path level, **not** the content of the files themselves.
 Therefore, the structure of your directories and file naming conventions are key elements when implementing your use cases in Pachyderm.